microsoft/nodejs-guidelines/README.md

 * [Node.js + Microsoft products, services, and contributions](README.md#nodejs--microsoft-products-services-and-contributions)
 * [Anything you want!](CONTRIBUTING.md)

-## Contributions Welcome!
-This is still a work in progress, an experiment - if you will, and we'd love your help to make it better!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

-### Emoji legend

-> :bulb: This is a tip that provides the reader with some additional info that's not necessary, but potentially useful for the task at hand.

-> :triangular_flag_on_post: **TODO** This describes a todo item that we'd like some help with.

-> :chart_with_upwards_trend: **IN PROGRESS** This provides awareness about an important issue that we're currently working on resolving.

 ## Node.js + Microsoft products, services, and contributions
 * [**Visual Studio Code**](https://code.visualstudio.com/): Lightweight cross-platform editor for building and debugging modern web and cloud applications.
 * [**Node.js Tools for Visual Studio**](https://www.visualstudio.com/features/node-js-vs): Free, open-source extension that turns Visual Studio into a powerful Node.js development environment.